yhbyhb/data_analyst_nanodegree_p4/project_document.md

 As I mentioned above, Navie Bayes performed unexpectedly good and logistic regression shows best scores on both evaluation metrics.
 Logistic regression with balanced class weight performed the highest recall score.

 ## Conclusion ##
-I chose logistic regression classifiers as my final identifier.
+I chose logistic regression classifiers as final identifier.
 Since it performed the most balanced and highest results in both validations.
 For optimzing recall, logistic regression classifier with balanced class weight would be the best identifier.

 ## References ##
 - [scikit-learn](http://scikit-learn.org/stable/documentation.html)